Quantified Boolean formula manipulation (pyqbf.formula

 instead.- Parameters:

-update_vpool (bool) β update or not the static vpool
+) β a new clause to addupdate_vpool (bool) β update or not the static vpool

 >>> from pyqbf.formula import PCNF >>> pcnf = PCNF(from_clauses=[[-1, 2], [3]]) >>> pcnf.append([-3, 4]) >>> print(pcnf.clauses) [[-1, 2], [3], [-3, 4]]